 The love of stories is hardwired into us all; it is one of the strongest ways we connect with one another and share our experiences.
 VisitScotland

-Thistles and Sunflowers is funded by two sources – City of Edinburgh Council Flexible Fund: Creative Community Partnerships: Collaboration & Exchange, as well as Tasgadh Fund for Traditional Arts devolved from Creative Scotland and managed by Fèisean nan Gàidheal.
+Thistles and Sunflowers 2022 was funded by two sources – City of Edinburgh Council Flexible Fund: Creative Community Partnerships: Collaboration & Exchange, as well as Tasgadh Fund for Traditional Arts devolved from Creative Scotland and managed by Fèisean nan Gàidheal.

 Meet Yana Aleksandrova, our storyteller-in-residence